Gihwan-K/gene-prioritization-ml/README.md

+### *Aegilops speltoides*, a wild relative within the wheat gene pool
-# ML-based candidate gene prioritization on a B chromosome
+# Machine-learning prioritization of candidate genes for programmed B chromosome elimination

-**Can a machine-learning ranker independently rediscover the genes I found by manual curation during my PhD?**

-This repository re-approaches a published candidate-gene discovery problem as a learning-to-rank task.
-Two genes; `SYN2-B` (a cohesin α-kleisin) and `CENH3-B` (a centromeric histone variant) were nominated by stepwise manual filtering of multi-omics data and then validated experimentally.
-Here they are **removed from training entirely** and the question is whether an unbiased model puts them back on top.
+**The biological question.** *Ae. speltoides* carries B chromosomes that are **programmed to be eliminated from root tissue** during development, while being retained in shoots.
+Which of the 3,176 genes encoded on the B chromosome drive its own elimination?

+**The computational question.** That question was answered once already, by hand: stepwise filtering of multi-omics data nominated `SYN2-B` (a cohesin α-kleisin) and `CENH3-B` (a centromeric histone variant), both then validated experimentally.
+This repository asks whether a **learned ranker reaches the same two genes without being told the answer** — they are removed from training entirely, and every gene on the B chromosome is scored from scratch.

 It does: both land in the **top 4% of 3,176 B-chromosome genes**.

+Ranking combines two axes — a supervised **functional score** (how chromosome-segregation-like is this gene?) and an unsupervised **elimination-expression score** (is it expressed where and when elimination happens?).
+Neither alone recovers both candidates; their product does.

 ---